 You will be matched to a compatible chevruta partner with whom you will have a meeting or telephone discussion every second week.

-Those who have completed Season of Mussar II or Everyday Holiness, or who have already taken the more advanced courses.
+Season of Mussar II or Everyday Holiness, or a more advanced course.

 At this level, you receive the training you need to become a lifelong Mussar learner and practitioner, both independently and as part of the growing Mussar community.

-For local groups, please check with your group facilitator for method of payment.
+For local groups, please check with your group facilitator for a method of payment.

 To get your group started, email email@example.com.

 For withdrawal before the program has begun: 100% refund.
 For withdrawal within the first two weeks after the program has begun: 50% refund.
 For withdrawal after the first two weeks after the program has begun: no refund.